Ted Gioia: Bio

 Bowl team, which was featured on television, and defeated Yale in the

-period, and designed and taught a class on jazz at Stanford while still an
+this period, and designed and taught a class on jazz at Stanford while

 After graduation, Gioia received a degree in Philosophy, Politics and